Chauhanvishal01/Practice_JAVASCRIPT/dom_manipulation/question.md

 DOM Manipulation for Beginners
-Create an HTML page with a button and a paragraph.
-Write a JavaScript function that changes the text of the paragraph to "Hello, World!" when the button is clicked.

-Create an HTML page with an input field and a button.
-Write a JavaScript function that displays an alert with the text entered in the input field when the button is clicked.

-Create an HTML page with a div element.
-Write a JavaScript function that changes the background color of the div to blue when the button is clicked.

-Create an HTML page with a list (ul or ol).
-Write a JavaScript function that adds a new list item with the text "New Item" to the list each time a button is clicked.

-Create an HTML page with an input field and a button.
-Write a JavaScript function that clears the text in the input field when the button is clicked.

 Create an HTML page with an image.
 Write a JavaScript function that changes the source of the image to a different image URL when the button is clicked.

-Create an HTML page with a paragraph.
-Write a JavaScript function that changes the font size of the paragraph to 20px when the button is clicked.

 Create an HTML page with a paragraph.
 Write a JavaScript function that hides the paragraph when a button is clicked.